thycotic/Discovery/IIS-ConnectAS-Account/readME.md

 5. Run Discovery, PROFIT!
     - The new scanner will find the Dependencies
-    - You will not be able to import without a Dependency template with a changer
+    - You will not be able to import without a [Dependency a dependency changer](https://github.com/thycotic/PasswordChangers/tree/master/Dependencies/ConnectAS "ConnectAS Changer")